lisaweijler/umapflow/README.md

 ### Config file

-A template for the config file is given by  ``config/example-experiment.json``; it specifies where to load the data from as well as the hyperparameters used for UMAP and HDBSCAN.
-The *data_loader* config specifies path to *.txt files, which hold the paths to raw flow cytometry files.
-Those file are preloaded and saved using pickle into a directory specified in "fast_preload_dir".
+A template for the config file is given by  ``config/example-experiment.json``.
+It specifies where to load the data from, as well as the hyperparameters used for UMAP and HDBSCAN.
+The *data_loader* config stores the path to a folder containing *.txt files.
+In those *.txt files the paths to raw flow cytometry files are stored (e.g. see "data/example_experiment/train.txt or test.txt).
+Those files are preloaded and saved using pickle into a directory specified in "fast_preload_dir" (e.g. data/example_experiment/data_temp).
 If the fast preload directories already exist, the preloaded files are used directly.

 Here a few preloaded example files are given to test the repository.
 To load raw flowcytometry file we recommend using the package ``flowme``.